-Of course, school isn’t somewhere you go to have fun and relax, but sometimes the stress can be too much.
-The mental exertion after classes combined with homework can become too demanding.
+Of course, school isn't somewhere you go to have fun and relax, but sometimes the stress can be too much.
+Even professional test takers for hire claim that the mental exertion after classes combined with homework can become too demanding.

 Exercise and fitness may suffer because students tend to sit alone for hours studying and doing homework.

 Homework could also make students have less time to spend with their friends and meet new people.
 Instead, they spend little time left on personal needs.